dwa/mongoose_fdw/README.md

-Experimental Postgres fdw for MongoDB.
+Experimental Postgres FDW for MongoDB, that utilises the excellent [multicorn](multicorn.org) extension.